The Cost of Sybils, Credible Commitments, and False-Name Proof Mechanisms: Sybil Games

 Now we will discuss if players have some knowledge on the number of players.
 We begin by demonstrating the existence of a family of mechanisms that achieve convergence to the optimal allocation in equilibrium, when the players participating know the total number of players and show that this equilibrium is unique.
 However, we also highlight the fact that these mechanisms are dependent on the information shared among players, and thus are not robust.

 More formally, we will discuss the following problem.
 Try to find a mechanism that maximizes the worst-case equilibria with an unknown number of players.
 That is, the distribution $\mathcal D$ where the number of players is drawn is unknown for the mechanism designer but known for the players.
-In this case, the players play a Bayesian game with unknown number of players.
+In this case, the players play a Bayesian game with unknown number of players\footnote{In the appendix we discuss the prior-optimal problem, i.e. the problem where the mechanism designer also knows $\mathcal D$.}.
 We define $W^{-}(r,\mathcal D) = \min_{x\in\text{NE}(\mathcal D)}\{\mathbb E[\sum_i r_i(x)]\}$ as the worst expected social welfare in Bayesian equilibrium with distribution $\mathcal D$ and mechanism $r$.

 An example of a mechanism such that does not reward more capitalized players is the pro-rata mechanism associated to:

 The pro-rata mechanism $U^f$ with known number of players have as set of equilibriums $\{x: \1\cdot x=K\}\subseteq\text{NE}$.
 And therefore $U^f$ have some equilibrium that achieve OPTW.
 However, the set of equilibriums contain asymmetric equilibriums, i.e. points such that different players obtain different payoffs.
 Moreover, there are some equilibriums such that the payoff welfare is zero, e.g. all report $K$.
 This motivates the following definition. \begin{definition} A reward distribution mechanism is said to be $K$-\textit{symmetric} if, when the game is played among players with more than $K$ units of value, all players receive the same payoff in equilibrium.
 If a reward distribution mechanism is $K$-symmetric for all $K$, we say that is budget independent. \end{definition} An example of $R$-symmetric pro-rata mechanism is the one given by $f(x) = R-x$.
 This function, induces the payoff function $U_i(x_i,x_{-i}) = \frac{x_i}{x_i+x_{-i}}R-x_i$.
 Observe that in this mechanism, using more than $R$ units of value is strictly dominated strategy.
 Since $f$ is linear, is in particular concave, and therefore, by \cite{johnson2022concave}, if the number of players is known, we have that this game has a unique Nash equilibrium and is of the form $x=(q/n)\textbf{1}$, where, $q$ is the solution of $(n-1)f(q)+qf'(q)=0$ and $n$ is the number of players.
 And so, the unique equilibrium is $x = R\frac{n-1}{n^2}\textbf{1}$ with payoff $U_i(x) = \frac{R}{n^2}$ for $i=1,...,n$.
 Then, in equilibrium, the pro-rata mechanism has social welfare $R/n$, so is not an optimal welfare reward distribution mechanism.